cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

 > - When acting as the **sink** zone, the bridge module burns local vouchers on the sending chains
 >   and unescrows the local asset denomination on the receiving chain.

-In this context, when the sender of a cross-chain transfer is **not** the source where the tokens were originated, the protocol prefixes the denomination with the port and channel identifiers in the following format:
+In this context, when the sender of a cross-chain transfer *is* the source where the tokens were originated, the protocol prefixes the denomination with the port and channel identifiers in the following format: